 I’m in a joint-leadership role – can we both enter?

-Yes, we will consider entries from candidates in joint leadership roles, either individually or jointly.
+Yes, we will consider Top 50 entries from candidates in joint leadership roles, either individually or jointly.

-I’m nominating someone else – when do they find out that they’ve been nominated?
+I’m nominating someone else for the Top 50 business awards – when do they find out that they’ve been nominated?

 Candidates nominated by a third party will be contacted by our team after a nomination is made to ensure they’re happy to participate.

-I don’t want the person I’m nominating to know their nomination is from me – is this possible?
+I don’t want the business leader I’m nominating to know their nomination is from me – is this possible?